Khanathan/Fun-Lang-Interpreter/README.md

 ## Current Limitations
 As the the focus of this project was basic features and type checking, many other common features have not been implemented:
-* Limited set of primitive operations
+* More complicated operations (increment, modulus, bitwise operations, etc)
-* No support for data structures like lists or records
+* No support for characters and data structures like lists
+* No user-defined data types
 * No modules or import system
-* No user-defined data types

 ## Future Work